-^{}Students are eligible for 5 Carnegie units based on placement and academic performance.
+Students are eligible for 5 Carnegie units based on placement and academic performance.
 A student's placement is determined by the High School Placement Test, standardized test scores, and her elementary school record.
+Band classes are scheduled in place of study periods/PE or after school.
+Choir classes are scheduled only in place of study periods/PE.